boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.2.1 =
-Fixes bug in the implementation of forum post digests
+Fixes bug in the implementation of forum post digests Fixes backward compatibility issue with filters in forum reply and topic functions

 = 3.2 =
 Rewrote digest emailer to use wp_mail(), for better compatibility with WP SMTP plugins